The nonrefundable application fee is $75.

 OSU adheres to a quarter-term calendar rather than a semester calendar.
 This means that classes meet for four 11-week quarters, with breaks of 1 to 3 weeks in between.
 See OSU academic calendar for information on the start and end dates of a particular quarter.

 No, currently there is no full-time option for the M.Coun.
 CMHC program.
-Students take two 3-credit courses per quarter term.
+Students typically take two 3-credit courses per quarter term.

 The hybrid format at OSU refers to courses that include in-person, face-to-face class meetings that meet for a full day (in our program, twice per term) and asynchronous online learning activities via the Internet.
 Some courses may include a few synchronous online webinars/meetings in addition to the full-day in-person meeting(s).
 The platforms we use for these activities may include Canvas, Zoom, and/or Adobe Connect.
 The flexibility of this format enables students to attend class whose schedules and responsibilities might otherwise prevent them from doing so.
 OSU’s Center for Teaching and Learning includes research and best practice recommendations for asynchronous and hybrid learning environments.
 Research has shown that hybrid, or blended, learning environments can equal or exceed traditional classroom settings in terms of student satisfaction, performance and learning outcomes (Garrison & Kanuka, 2004; Swan, 2004; Kintu & Zhu, 2016).

 While the hybrid format works well for some students, not all students thrive in this format.
 Student characteristics that are correlated with successful outcomes in a hybrid learning environment include: self-regulation, time management, attitude toward blended learning, social support, and technology competencies (Kintu & Zhu, 2016).
 Completing an online self-assessment may assist prospective students in determining whether this type of program could work for you.
-Some free examples of assessments are linked below:

 Yes.
 OSU has a long tradition of excellence in counselor education and our M.Coun program is accredited by CACREP, the Council on Accreditation of Counseling and Related Educational Programs.
 To read more about CACREP standards and why accreditation matters visit the CACREP website.